ZainebBaber/Plant-Disease-Detection/README.md

 **Project Overview**
 This project implements a Convolutional Neural Network (CNN) to classify Pepper/Bell plant images into healthy or diseased categories.
-The model is trained on a curated dataset, and data preprocessing includes **duplicate removal, stratified splitting, and data augmentation** to improve generalization.
+The model is trained on a curated dataset, and data preprocessing includes **duplicate removal, stratified splitting, and data augmentation** to improve generalization.The system now supports real-time predictions via FastAPI, an interactive frontend using Streamlit, and Docker deployment for easy setup.

 The pipeline supports: